khalid-ops/msme-portal/README.md

 Functionality:
--  It has Application submission form, which can be used to submit the application for funds.
+-  It has MSME Application Submission Page, which can be used to submit the application for funds.